kylewehrung/python-phase-3-practice-challenges/game-tracker-mock/README.md

   - To average scores, add all result scores together for the player and divide by the total number of results for the player.

-#### Player

-- `Player classmethod highest_scored(game)`
-  - Returns the `Player` instance with the highest average game score.
-  - hint: will need a way to remember all `Player` objects
-  - hint: do you have a method to get the average score on a game for a particular player?

 ### Bonus: For any invalid inputs raise an `Exception`.

 Uncomment the following lines in the test files: